Knowledgeable and Responsive

 A business owner insurance policy is a convenient way for a company to combine basic property and liability coverage into one package.
 Most small to medium size businesses may qualify for (BOP) depending on the specific industry and risk factors.
-Stratacus Risk Management works closely with clients’ to determine the appropriate course of action and deliver a cost effective policy package solution.
+Stratacus Business Capital collaborates with clients’ to determine the appropriate course of action and deliver a cost effective policy package solution.

 - Your business requires (General Liability) insurance coverage

 - Your company has business equipment such as furniture, computers & printers